humfricz/mpesa-php/README.md

 	$mpesa -> finish(false);

-If you do not wish to validate/confirm your transactions, you still need to call `$mpesa -> finish();` at your validation/confirmation endpoints, so MPESA is notified to process the transaction.
+Even if you do not wish to validate/confirm your transactions, you still need to call `$mpesa -> finish();` at your validation/confirmation endpoints, so MPESA is notified to process the transaction.

 ## Acknowledgements
 * MPESA and the MPESA Logo are registered trademarks of Safaricom Ltd - https://safaricom.co.ke